NickyvVr/talks/Tips & Tricks of a Large ScalPower BI Premium Implementation.md

-# Tips & Tricks of a Power BI Premium Implementation in a Financial Institute
+# Tips & Tricks of a Large Scale Power BI Premium Implementation
 For this session a basic knowledge of Power BI is assumed, there is no deep technical knowledge necessary.
 Attendees will walk away with guidelines and practical tips from a real-world implementation of Power BI (Premium) with 750+ users.
 Back to September 2016: Power BI is new, shiny and hot.
 It is the tool of the moment, so people cannot wait to get their hands on it.